Maps4HTML/web-map-doc/docs/extension/about.md

 slug: /extension/about
 ---

-As MapML is currently not part of the browser natively, the MapML extension was created as a substitute for the Browser UI.
-The extension allows users to get the full experience of MapML across any webpage.
+As MapML is currently not part of the native browser behaviour, the MapML extension was created to simulate the browser UI features that may be required to natively support maps.

-The extension provides many additional features which can be found [here](./features.md).
+The extension features are described [here](./features.md).